khvorov45/opendatacapture/backend/README.md

 - The database this api connects to is used the as admin database to keep track of users.
 If it's empty, it will be initialised (by creating the appropriate table structure).
-  If it's not empty, the data will be backed up, all tables removed, then re-created and the the data will be restored.
-Pass `--clean` option to not back up any data.
+  If it's not empty, the api will assume the database is correctly structured and do nothing.
+Pass `--clean` option to reset it (remove all tables and re-create them).

+- With an empty database (or if `--clean` is passed), one new admin user will be automatically created with email `admin@example.com` and password `admin`.
+  Pass `--admin-email` and `--admin-password` to override these defaults.